Functional optimal transport: map estimation and domain adaptation for functional data: Preliminaries

-Note that the existence of the optimal deterministic map $T$ is not always guaranteed \cite{villani2008optimal}.
+Note that the existence of the optimal deterministic map $T$ is not always guaranteed \citep{villani2008optimal}.
 However, in various applications, it is of interest to find a deterministic map that approximates the optimal coupling to the Kantorovich problem.
-In many recent work, it is shown naturally to restrict $T$ in a family of maps $\mathcal{F}$ and optimize $T$ and $\pi$ jointly \cite{perrot2016mapping_est_discre_OT, alvarez2019towards_joint,grave2019unsupervised,seguy2017LSOT,alvarez2020unsupervised_joint}:
+In many recent work, $T$ is typically restricted to a family of maps $\mathcal{F}$ followed by joint optimization of $T$ and $\pi$ \citep{perrot2016mapping_est_discre_OT, alvarez2019towards_joint,grave2019unsupervised,seguy2017LSOT,alvarez2020unsupervised_joint}: